Learn

 Form 5471 was the information return created to enforce these rules.
 It required U.S. shareholders of CFCs to provide detailed information about the foreign corporation's income, assets, and transactions.
 Over the decades, as international tax law grew more complex, the form expanded to accommodate new reporting requirements.

-The Tax Cuts and Jobs Act of 2017 dramatically altered the international tax landscape and significantly increased the complexity of Form 5471.
+The Tax Cuts and Jobs Act of 2017 reshapeed the international tax landscape and significantly increased the complexity of Form 5471.
 The TCJA introduced the Global Intangible Low-Taxed Income (GILTI) regime, the participation exemption system under Section 245A, and the transition tax on accumulated offshore earnings under Section 965.
 Each of these provisions required new schedules and calculations on Form 5471, making an already formidable form even more demanding.

 Form 5471 is required for U.S. persons who fall into one of five categories of filers: